Pramipexole: Cerebral ischemia and reperfusion injury

 Pramipexole in combination with levodopa was shown to alleviate neurological repercussions, improve neuron morphology and their survival after cerebral ischemia-related reperfusion injury through ferroptosis inhibition (via Nrf2/GPX4/SLC7A11 pathway) or by mitochondrial membrane potential stabilization.

 Traumatic brain injury

 After traumatic brain injury, neurons can undergo necroptosis via necrosome formation and RIPK1 pathway.
 Pramipexole was shown to act as a neuroprotective agent by inducing hypothermia.

 Psychiatry

-Pramipexole has been evaluated for the treatment of sexual dysfunction experienced by some users of selective serotonin reuptake inhibitor antidepressants.
+Pramipexole has been evaluated for the treatment of sexual dysfunction experienced by some users of selective serotonin reuptake inhibitors.
 It has shown effects on pilot studies in a placebo-controlled proof of concept study in bipolar disorder.
 It is also being investigated for the treatment of clinical depression, including neuroinflammatory subtypes via NLRP3 inflammasome pathway.

 Other indications

-Pramipexole is under clinical trials for the treatment of fibromyalgia, essential tremor, primary orthostatic tremor ('shaky leg syndrome'), persistent genital arousal disorder.
+Pramipexole is under clinical trials for the treatment of fibromyalgia, essential tremor, primary orthostatic tremor ('shaky leg syndrome'), and persistent genital arousal disorder.